-Scheduling, System Control and Dispatch service is an Ancillary Service required to schedule the movement of power through, out of, within, or into a Control Area.
+Scheduling, System Control and Dispatch service is an Ancillary Service required for scheduling the movement of power through, out of, within, or into a Control Area.
 This service can be provided only by the operator of the Control Area in which the transmission facilities used for transmission service are located.
 BPA Transmission Customers must purchase this service from BPA.

 BPA currently applies a SCD charge for all original transmission reservations and network transmission load.
 One implication of charging SCD this way is SCD is billed multiple times for transmission reservations on multiple transmission segments.
-For example, if a customer reserves transmission with the intention of scheduling energy from a resource to the California Oregon Border, that customer would be charged SCD on two reservations, once on the Network segment and once on the Southern Intertie segment.
+For example, if a customer reserves transmission with the intention of scheduling energy from a resource to the California-Oregon Border, that customer would be charged SCD on two reservations, once on the Network segment and once on the Southern Intertie segment.
+The same treatment is followed for the Montana Intertie in accordance with BPA's Open Access Transmission Tariff.